Medical expert of the article

 - Annual flu vaccination.

-- Avoid contact with people with colds and other illnesses that are airborne.
+- Avoid contact with people who have colds or other airborne illnesses.

 - Wash your hands more often.